Cancer Research Training Program

 The Cancer Research Training Program (CRTP), annually supports approximately 40 Graduate Students, Postdoctoral Fellows and Clinical Research Fellows pursuing cancer research within cutting edge facilities overseen by successful cancer researchers across Atlantic Canada.
 The program imparts a sense of community, allowing cancer research trainees to discuss their work and interact freely with their peers.
 The BHCRI peer-review process identifies excellence in our trainees.

-In addition to salary support for top-ranked trainees in Atlantic Canada, the Cancer Research Training Program provides:
+In addition to salary support for top-ranked trainees in Atlantic Canada through the CRTP Award, the Cancer Research Training Program provides:

 - Monthly Work-in-Progress sessions where trainees present their work to peers;